Parattai Engira Azhagu Sundaram: Production

 Rajinikanth watched the Kannada film Jogi and liked it.
-He encouraged his then son-in-law Dhanush to accept Keyaar to star in its Tamil remake.
-The film was titled Parattai Engira Azhagu Sundaram, paying homage to Parattai, a character played by Rajinikanth in 16 Vayathinile (1977).
+He encouraged his then son-in-law Dhanush to accept to star in its Tamil remake.
+The film, produced by Keyaar, was titled Parattai Engira Azhagu Sundaram, paying homage to Parattai, a character played by Rajinikanth in 16 Vayathinile (1977).
 When Rajinikanth initially wanted to portray the lead role, he approached Prem, the director of the original, to direct the remake, but Prem declined as he did not want to pander to the lead actor's popular image at the cost of realism.
 Dance choreographer Raju Sundaram was selected to direct the film but later he was replaced by Suresh Krissna.
 Sundaram opted out of the film due to his assignments as choreographer.
 The film was launched on 31 August 2006 with a puja.
-Archana, who was part of the films directed by Balu Mahendra agreed to play the mother of Dhanush.
-To portray his role in the film, Dhanush grew his hair out.
+Archana agreed to play the mother of Dhanush's character.
 One of the songs was shot at Senji fort.